 In determining whether a reasonable person in the plaintiff’s circumstances would find the plaintiff’s work environment to be hostile or abusive, you must look at all the circumstances.
 The circumstances may include the frequency of the conduct complained of; its severity; whether it was physically threatening or humiliating, or merely offensive; whether it unreasonably interfered with the plaintiff’s work performance; and the effect on the plaintiff’s psychological well-being.
 No single factor is required in order to find a work environment hostile or abusive.

 Because this instruction is designed for cases in which no tangible employment action is taken, the defendant may defend against liability or damages by proving an affirmative defense “of reasonable oversight and of the employee’s unreasonable failure to take advantage of corrective opportunities.”
 Nichols v.
 American Nat’l Ins.
 Co., 154 F.3d 875, 887 (8th Cir.
-1998) (citing Faragher, 524 U.S. at 807; Burlington Indus., 524 U.S. at 765, 118 S. Ct. at 2270).
+1998) (citing Faragher, 524 U.S. at 807; Burlington Indus., 524 U.S. at 765).
 The bracketed language should be used when the defendant is submitting the affirmative defense.
 See infra Model Instruction 8.60.

 Committee Comments